mikesant27/Pizza-App/README.md

 To assit with the passing of information to the Order Activity, as ***PizzaOrder*** data class was created. the ***PizzaOrder*** class stores 4 variables, *subTotal*, *numToppings*, *size*, and *type*.
 When the user presses the check out button, an instance of the ***PizzaOrder* class is passed to the Intent using the ***putExtra()*** function, passing the *subTotal*, *numToppings*, *size*, and *imageIdOfSelection*

 ### Ordering a Pizza
+After the App has switched to the Order Activity, we need to pull the values from the Intent.
+We do that using ***BundleCompat.getSerializable()***.
+Since the *type* value from the order is just the id of the image, we can directly set the image view to that, and use a when case to determine the value of a variable named *type*.
+We can also use these values to display the pizza summary at the top of the screen.

+There are some global variables in this Activity that are important in calculating the total of the transation.
+- *quantity*: Number of pizzas the user is buying; set to 1 by default
+- *delivery*: Whether the user wants deliver; set to false by default
+- *deliverFee*: The price for deliver; set to 2.00 by default
+- *subTotal*: the subTotal of the transaction before delivery, tip, and tax
+- *taxRate*: The tax rate in decimat; set to 0.0635 by default for 6.35% tax
+- *tip*: The percentage tip the user decides; set to 0 by default

+### Determining the tip
+The *tip* percentage is determined by a seek bar, where whenever the progress of the seek bar is changed, the *tip* is set to *progress* so that it can be used later.

+### Determining delivery
+To determine whether or not there is a delivery fee, an if statement is used.
+If *view.checked* is true, then we set *delivery* to true.
+Otherwise, we set *delivery* to false

+### Increasing and Decreasing the Quantity
+To update the quanity, we have 2 Buttons, plus and minus, and a Text View label.
+When the user presses plus, *quanitity* goes up, and when the user presses minus, *quantity* goes down.
+The value of *quantity* cannot be less than 1, so pressing the minus button when *quantity* = 1 does nothing.

+### Updating the Order Summary
+Whenever the *quantity*, *delivery*, or *tip* is changed, we need to update the Order Summary.
+The order summary is displayed as 3 "columns" using Linear Layouts.
+The first column consists of labels to show the user which value is which.
+The second column displays the actual values of the subtotal, delivery, tip, tax, and total price.